Skip to Main Content

 We get many, many results.
 Remember that OneSearch enables you to search many of our databases at the same time, which accounts for the huge number.

-To explore titles that look interesting, we'll click on the "Preview" link, which generally brings up the abstract (summary) of the article.
+To explore titles that look interesting, we'll click on the "Quick Look" link, which generally brings up the abstract (summary) of the article.
 Often there are also subject headings listed, which can sometimes help us think of different search terms we might use.

 If we decide we want to focus our search, narrowing to discussion of the assessment aspect, we could click on "Advanced" in the upper bar, to return to the Advanced Search screen.